 Charcoal Rolls With Everything Seasoning

-This week we published a guide to Miami At-Home Pop-Ups - and while we haven’t been able to sample every place on the list, we did order some things from Oori Bake Shop.
+This week we published a guide to Miami At-Home Pop-Ups - and while I haven’t been able to sample every place on the list, I did order some things from Oori Bake Shop.
 They serve a lot of very good baked goods here, like various sourdoughs, shokupan, and cinnamon rolls with lemon cream cheese frosting.
-But their savory charcoal rolls with everything seasoning really blew us away.
+But their savory charcoal rolls with everything seasoning really blew me away.
 It’s like the best dinner roll you ever had married an everything bagel.
-We will be ordering these again and so should you.
+I will be ordering these again and so should you.

 Lamb & Beef Pita

-Mr. Mandolin, a restaurant from the Mandolin team, happens to be dangerously close to our living room.
-And so it’s one of those places we hit up on a regular basis.
-This week, we were reminded of just how good their lamb and beef pita is.
+Mr. Mandolin, a restaurant from the Mandolin team, happens to be dangerously close to my living room.
+And so it’s one of those places I hit up on a regular basis.
+This week, I was reminded of just how good their lamb and beef pita is.
 It’s simple, tasty, and they’ll even shove some french fries in there for you.
-We will probably be meeting this pita again in approximately six days.
+I will probably be meeting this pita again in approximately six days.

 Chicken and Waffles